Windsurfing: Olympic class

-Windsurfing has been one of the Olympic sailing events at the Summer Olympics since 1984 for men and 1992 for women.
-Olympic Windsurfing uses 'One Design' boards, with all sailors using the same boards, daggerboards, fins and sails.
-The equipment is chosen to allow racing in a wide range of sailing conditions The former Olympic class, the Neil Pryde RS:X was used for the first time in the 2008 Summer Olympics.
-For 2024 the new Olympic Class windsurfer will use advanced foil technology with the radical new iQFoil one design class.
+Olympic Windsurfing involves 'One Design' boards, each sailor windsurfing with the identical board design, daggerboards, fins and sails.
+The equipment is specifically selected to allow racing in a wide range of sailing conditions.
+The former Mistral Olympic class was better for youth, women and light weight men.
+Many women changed classes of Olympic Sailing when the gear was changed from Mistral to RSX.
+The next class was favoured by middle weight and heavy weight men with the shift to a significantly larger sail size.
+The Neil Pryde RS:X was used for the first time in the 2008 Summer Olympics.
+In 2024 the new Olympic Class windsurfer used advanced foil technology with the iQFoil one design class.

 One Design Racing classes

-These offer hugely popular class racing around the world thanks to relative low cost, the same gear is competitive for many years with no class changes, added fun of competition that allows intermediates to race on the same gear as the best athletes and thus these are the most social of all racing classes.
-The most popular one design classes are the original WINDSURFER class, the long running Mistral One Design, the Youth development class Bic-Techno and the rapidly expanding new iQFoil.
+These offer hugely popular class racing around the world thanks to relatively low cost, the same gear design is competitive for many years with no class changes.
+The pro gear in contrast has rapid design change as often as every six months, only with sponsorship is constant upgrading practical.
+The steady constant of the one design is fun for recreation, the introduction to competition that allows intermediate windsurfers to race on the same gear design as the best athletes from the Olympic Class.
+These one design classes are the most social of all racing classes.
+The most popular one design classes are: the original WINDSURFER class, which now includes the new Windsurfer LT board design, the long running Mistral One Design, the Youth development class Bic-Techno and the rapidly expanding new iQFoil.